OUR SCHOOL VISION

 Termly celebrations, Forest School, our Biodiversity Garden and research project with Trinity College Dublin fuel our passion and motivate our learning about science, nature and the environment.

-We currently have Junior Infants to First Class, and will be adding a new stream each year up to Sixth Class.
+We currently have Junior Infants to Second Class, and will be adding a new stream each year up to Sixth Class.